jwcmitchell/playbook_famous_phonegap/views/invite_friends.md

         this.layout.Views = [];

-> Notice that the SequentialLayout is going to sequenceFrom "itself-ish" later
+> Notice that the SequentialLayout is going to sequenceFrom "itself" i.e. `this.layout.views` later

 Now we add our surfaces, in order.